valentimarco/Giorgio-Minecraft/backend/README.md

 ## TODO

-1. Endpoint to verify the user and check first time
+- [x] Endpoint to verify the user and check first time
+- [ ] Endpoint to create, delete, modify servers
+- [ ] wa